But what are the pros and cons of training with heart rate versus training with power, and what’s the best option for you?

 While this could be related to a number of the influencing factors mentioned earlier, it can help you to understand how aerobically fit you are and whether your endurance is sufficient for the duration and demands of what you’re preparing for.

-With power, you can repeat the power profile test or FTP test to get a good gauge on whether you’re seeing improvements in the right areas of your fitness by comparing the results to the original benchmark testing.
+With power, you can repeat the power profile test or FTP test (you can also complete an FTP test on Zwift) to get a good gauge on whether you’re seeing improvements in the right areas of your fitness, by comparing the results to the original benchmark testing.

 Knowing your limits